-Unlike the machines above the Barista Express is a semi-automatic espresso machine that requires a steep learning curve for the inexperienced.
-This machine is a good option for the coffee lover who enjoys the rich flavour of espresso-based drinks and loves the process as well as the final taste of good coffee.
+The Breville Barista Express is a semi-automatic espresso machine that requires a steep learning curve for the inexperienced.
+This machine is a good option for the coffee lover who enjoys the rich flavor of espresso-based drinks and loves the process as well as the final taste of good coffee.
 As a semi-automatic machine it does require more than simply the push of a button to get your morning hit.
 Instead, it will require you to place the portafilter under the grinder, tamp the ground coffee, and then steam the milk.
 However, while this is more effort it is well worth it.
 This machine by Breville is almost identical in features to its younger brother the Breville Infuser with the additional of an inbuilt grinder and is capable of brewing some delicious cups of coffee.
-You can see our full review of the Breville Infuser here.

 The grinder on this machine has conical steel burrs with 18 possible different grind settings.
 It also has a stack of fantastic features including a PID controller to control water temperature, a very capable and easy-to-use steam wand, and a pre-infusion function for consistent extraction.
 If you are looking for a home coffee maker that can make great coffee and you are willing to learn how to use an espresso machine then I can’t recommend this machine highly enough!

 Finally, I couldn’t help adding this superb machine to the list.
 It is almost definitely both the highest quality and the most expensive coffee maker that you will ever consider buying.
-Like the Magnifica it is a super espresso machine and it will literally make a coffee to at least compete with if not beat your local cafe.
+Like the De’Longhi Magnifica it is a super-automatic espresso machine and it will literally make a coffee to at least compete with, if not beat your local café.
 This is a top-of-the-line coffee maker that requires no skill and makes a delicious cup of coffee.
 You simply push a button, move the pre-tamped portafilter, place the milk jug under the steam wand and you are away laughing.

 Perhaps the best feature of this high end machine is the automatic steam wand.
 This piece of advanced technology means that you simply put the milk jug under it and it will automatically steam the milk perfectly for you, allowing you to make some great latte art on your drink.
 So if you love really good coffee, have the money to spare, and don’t want the rigmarole of making the coffee yourself, then this may be the last coffee machine you will ever need!

-Overall the Barista Express is our pick for the best grind-and-brew coffee maker.
+Overall the Breville Barista Express is our pick for the best grind and brew coffee maker.
 It is a superb espresso machine in its own right, is made by a company coming to be known for excellence in coffee makers, and can make a fantastic cup of coffee.

-Alternatively, if you are looking for a coffee maker with a larger brew capacity and cheaper price tag then we recommend that the Grind Control also by Breville is a great option with a high level of customisability to meet your coffee needs.
+Alternatively, if you are looking for a coffee maker with a larger brew capacity and cheaper price tag then we recommend that the Breville Grind Control is a great option with a high level of customizability to meet your coffee needs.